smartpricing/queen/README.md

 FILE_BUFFER_DIR=/custom/path ./bin/queen-server
 ```

-## Install server and configure it
+## Install the server and configure it

 ### Quick Start